Permissions Required for AWS Accounts

 Important: Missing permissions can cause ACE to malfunction and lead to data inconsistencies.
 AlgoSec is not responsible for any issues arising from missing permissions.

-The following required permissions are part of the AWS IAM role:
+The following required permissions are part of the AWS IAM role.
+When ASMS is connected to ACE, permissions that are required also for ASMS data collection are marked.

 Read